Fly Fishing Iceland

 Getting to Battle Hill Farmhouse:

 You'll fly to Reykjavik (pronounced Ray-ka-vick), the country's capital and largest city.
 A guide will pick you up in Reykjavik at 10:00 a.m.
 The drive to Battle Hill Farmhouse is 260 km., about 160 miles.
-The rivers are about 10 minutes east of the village of Kirkjubaejarklaustur (referred to locally as Klaustur), population 500.
+The rivers are about 10 minutes east of the village of Kirkjubaejarklaustur (referred to locally as Klaustur), with a population of 500.

 Sample Itinerary